algolia/docsearch-website/docs/required-configuration.md

 <meta name="docsearch:version" content="1.0.0" />
 ```

-The `content` value of the `meta` tag will be added to every record extracted
+The crawl adds the `content` value of these `meta` tags to all records extracted
 from the page.
-Given that the name is `docsearch:$NAME`, `$NAME` will be set as
-an attribute in every records.
-Its value will be its related `content` value.
+The meta tags `name` must follow the `docsearch:$NAME` pattern.
+`$NAME` is the name of the attribute set to all records.

-You can then transform these attributes as [`facetFilters`][3] to filter over
+You can then [transform these attributes as `facetFilters`][3] to filter over
 them from the UI.
-We will need to set `attributesForFaceting` of your Algolia
+You will need to set the setting `attributesForFaceting` of
+the Algolia index.
+You need to submit a PR on your associated configuration via
-index exposed via the DocSearch `custom_settings` parameter.
+[the DocSearch `custom_settings` setting][4].

 ```json
 "custom_settings": {